fossas/fossa-cli/docs/features/custom-license-and-keyword-searches.md

 We use `\s+` instead of just `\s` so that this will match both Unix-style newlines (which are a single character) and Windows style newlines (which consist of two characters).

-The `\s+` character class will match to spaces as well.
-So the following text will also match this regular expression:
+The `\s+` character class will match to spaces as well as newlines.
+So the following text will also match:

 > This is one of of my license and this is the second line